 The Critical Engagement section is focus upon the study of at least two dances, with deeper study of the historical context of the dance, its genre, contemporaneous work and more.
 It is designed to increase the knowledge and critical appreciation of Dance.

-Grade 5 in GCSE English is preferred.
-Beyond this, all students must undergo a formal audition to gain entry to the course.
+Students must undergo a formal audition to gain entry to the course.

-UNIT TITLE METHOD WEIGHTING
+UNIT TITLE DURATION WEIGHTING

 1 Performance & Choreography 1 hour 50%

 2 Critical Engagement.
 2 hours 50%

 Staff contact: Miss R Torley